ModischFabrications/CutSolverFrontend/README.md

 It's also my first vue project, you should keep looking for better references.

 ## Usage

-Use the provided service at <https://vps.modisch.me/cutsolver/>, host this service yourself if it isn't available at the moment.
+Use the provided service at <https://cutsolver.modisch.me>, host this service yourself if you want to waste an hour of your time.

 Enter the length of your stock, enter the assumed width of your cutting device (e.g. hacksaw with 3mm) and enter the number and length that you desire.